 They are free of all Earthly afflictions.

-After a period of regeneration and spiritual healing, the spirit is allowed to come and visit us.
+After a period of regeneration and spiritual healing, the spirit is allowed to visit us.
+Just because we cannot see them as we did before does not mean they are not present.

 They can see and hear us better than before.